krateoplatformops/github-rest-dynamic-controller-plugin/README.md

 ```

 **Description**:
-Adds a user as a repository collaborator or sends an invitation if they're not an organization member.
+It adds a user as a repository collaborator or sends an invitation if they are not an organization member.

+**Why This Endpoint Exists**:
+- GitHub REST API already provides the dual functionality of adding collaborators and sending invitations with a single endpoint.
+- However, this endpoint returns `202 Accepted` when an invitation is sent to external users, allowing the `rest-dynamic-controller` to maintain proper resource state management ("pending" state in Collaborator custom resource).

+**Path parameters**:
+- `owner` (string, required): Repository owner
+- `repo` (string, required): Repository name
+- `username` (string, required): Username to add as collaborator

 **Request Body**:
 ```json